 We provide funding for all of our admitted applicants.
 Yes, even International students!

-We currently provide a 6-year funding package to our PhD students, and a 2-year funding package (with the potential for a third year) to our MFA students.
-These funding packages are a combination of fellowships and teaching positions and include tuition coverage, stipend/salary, and health insurance.
+We currently provide a 6-year funding package to our PhD students.
+This funding package is a combination of fellowships and teaching positions and include tuition coverage, stipend/salary, and health insurance.

 Can I transfer into the graduate program?